OncoHarmony-Network/circrna-pipeline/README.md

 # CircRNA Identification and Integration Pipeline

-The pipeline provides an easy and reproducible way to detect circRNA from pair-end FASTQ files with four methods: CIRIquant, Circexplorer2, find_circ and circRNA_finder.
+The pipeline provides an easy and reproducible way to detect circRNA from pair-end FASTQ files using four methods: CIRIquant, Circexplorer2, find_circ, and circRNA_finder.

 ## Step 1.
 Install the required conda environment